 UNSW Law On Site Internships

 This course affords students the opportunity to work in one of the specialist Centres within the Faculty of Law which undertakes advocacy or research on aspects of policy and practice relating to an area of social justice.
-The Centres include:
+Please note all the placements are unpaid.

 - Andrew & Renata Kaldor Centre for International Refugee Law